Transfinite Topological Dynamics: Introduction

 \begin{itemize} \item[ ] \textit{For every $k$, the point $y$ appears, for large $n$, only after the $k$th iteration of $f_n$ at $x$. \emph{(*)}} \end{itemize}

 Then it is natural to assign to \(y\) a generalized iteration order larger than any finite one.
-If \(y\) is the first point with property (*), its iteration order should be \(\omega\), the smallest ordinal exceeding all finite ordinals.
-A point that first appears, relative to \(y\), with property (*), would in turn have order \(\omega\cdot 2\) from the viewpoint of \(x\).
-This assignment extends unambiguously up to a certain countable ordinal, depending on local properties of the system near \(x\) (see Section~\ref{sec3}).
-In this way, a transfinite orbit emerges: a well-ordered set of iterates of $x$, whose order type is a countable ordinal.
+If \(y\) is the first point with property (*), its iteration order must be \(\omega\), the smallest ordinal exceeding all finite ordinals.
+A point that first appears, relative to \(y\), with property (*), must in turn have order \(\omega\cdot 2\) from the viewpoint of \(x\).
+The starting point of this work is the realization that: 1. this assignment can be made precise in a natural way, and it extends unambiguously and canonically up to a certain countable ordinal, depending on local properties of the system at \(x\) (see Section~\ref{sec3}); 2. composition of iterations under this assignment obeys the ordinal addition law.
+We can summarize this saying that a transfinite orbit emerges: a well-ordered set of iterates of $x$, whose order type is a countable ordinal.

-Notice that, in this framework, the basic piece of information we mentioned at the beginning, i.e., ``what happens next" to each given state of the system, is still provided, because every ordinal has a successor.
-Moreover, there can also be something (iterations corresponding to limit ordinals) happening ``after" a certain ordered set of states, which nevertheless does not happen ``next" any particular state.
+Note that, in this framework, the basic piece of information we mentioned at the beginning, i.e., ``what happens next" to each given state of the system, is still provided, because every ordinal has a successor.
+This was the key motivation for focusing on \textit{well-ordered} initial segments, rather than just ordered (or partially ordered) ones.

+Moreover, there can also be something (that is, iterations corresponding to limit ordinals) happening ``after" a certain ordered set of states, which nevertheless does not happen ``next after" any particular state.